gethexon/hexon/README.md

 ## 🖥️ Develop

+- Check out `develop` branch.
+- Run `pnpm dev-init` install dependencies and config hexon.
-Check out `develop` branch and show your magic!
+- Run `pnpm dev` and show your magic!

 ## ❓ Want to know more?